maavumich/project0/docs/assignment.md

 *Background:* the goal of this project is to create a cipher that would obscure the words put into the program and spit out something that could be later decrypted through the use of your program.
-The base for this project is the rot13 cipher for which more information can be found [here] (https://en.wikipedia.org/wiki/ROT13).
+The base for this project is the rot13 cipher for which more information can be found [here](https://en.wikipedia.org/wiki/ROT13).
 You will implement something similar that uses a few more steps to encrypt and decrypt.

 *The Exercise* will require you to use everything that you have learned thus far in